w0rld/ParseADI/README.md

 This helps in following up with amateur operators to see if your contact is in their log and request confirmation.

 The program is known to run in 24.04 Ubuntu.

+I put the the program in my home/bin directory, make it executable, and run it with ./LogParser.py